grafana/agent/docs/sources/configuration/integrations/cloudwatch-exporter-config.md

 # Period

-Period controls how much back in time CloudWatch metrics are considered, during each agent scrape.
+Period controls how far back in time CloudWatch metrics are considered, during each agent scrape.
 We can split how these settings affects the produced values in two different scenarios.

 If all metrics within a job (discovery or static) have the same `Period` value configured, CloudWatch APIs will be requested